nahuelio/rx-leviathan/README.md

-# Backbone BackboneLeviathan
+# Backbone Leviathan

-Experimental rework on backbonejs library using other libraries to expand functionality.
+Experimental rework on backbone js library using other libraries to expand functionality.